Geometric Structures on the Cochains of a Manifold: Computation for

 We first note that for the real line with integer vertices, the number of paths of length $r$ between two vertices distance $s$ apart is the binomial coefficient $\binom{r}{\frac{r+s}{2}}$.
 By considering the standard covering of the circle with $n$ vertices by the line we have

 where the above binomial coefficient is zero unless $\frac{k + \lvert i - j \rvert + nt}{2}$ is a non-negative integer less than or equal to $k$.
 Hence,

 We conclude that:

-In the Figures \ref{10}, \ref{20} and \ref{50}, we plot $\bigstar e_{n/2}$ for $n=10,20,50$.
+In the figures below, we plot $\bigstar e_{n/2}$ for $n=10,20,50$.
 In each figure, the x-axis denotes the circle, triangulated with black dots as vertices.
 For fixed $n$, and each $0 \leq i \leq n$, we plot the coefficient of $v_i$ appearing in $\bigstar e_{n/2}$.
 We've used a triangle to denote this value.
-To suggest that the plots are roughly a ``delta function'' supported in a small neighborhood, we have connected consecutive plot points with a line.
+To suggest that the plots are roughly Gaussian and that operator approaches a ``delta function'', we have connected consecutive plot points with a line.

-The matrices and plots we have encountered are reminiscent of those that appear in the study of discrete differential operators.
-We emphasize here that this phenomenon results from the inner product or metric, in particular its inverse.
-From our computation of $\bigstar$ one can easily compute $\bigstar^2$, and it is clear that this operator approximates a delta-type function.
+The matrices and Gaussian type plots we have encountered are reminiscent of those that appear in the study of discrete differential operators.
+We emphasize here that this phenomena results from the inner product or metric, in particular its inverse.